-The Business Conduct Guidelines will be re-issued in 2019 with a dedicated section on Human Rights, which will further emphasize the importance of this area of compliance.
+The Business Conduct Guidelines was re-issued in January 2019 and includes a dedicated section on Human Rights, which further emphasizes the importance of this area of compliance.
+A new web based training covering the Business Conduct Guidelines will be circulated to ALL employees in early 2020 for mandatory completion.